Law Firm Branding Tips – a Logo Design Guide for Lawyers

 Make small changes such as a colour change, font change or add some minor visuals to make the Brand Identity more appealing.

-As we said, you need to look into your competitor’s logos to get an idea about the impression you are aiming towards with your branding.
+As we said, you need to look into your competitor's logos to get an idea about the impression you are aiming towards with your law firm branding.

-To help you do this, we have made a list of what we think are the top ten best choices of logos in the legal industry.
+To help you do this, we have made a list of what we think are the top ten best choices of logos for a law firm branding.

 Located in Santa Barbara, the Tellus law group logo reflects the spirit of environmental safety and health.